driessenslucas/researchproject/Thesis.md

 Building the custom maze environment was by far one of the most fun parts of this project for me.
 It gave me a more solid understanding of the possibilities and limitations of reinforcement learning.
 In our course `Advanced AI`, we did get to play with OpenAI Gym quite a bit, but it was always a pre-built environment.
 Building my own environment made me think about the actions I needed, the observations I wanted to make, the rewards I wanted to give, and how the sensors would work in the environment.

 One thing that surprised me was how my virtual twin setup did not really add much value.
 I thought it would be something nice and useful, but it turned out that a 'simple' top-down view camera would be way more effective for real-time feedback, since the virtual twin didn’t show when or where the real car was stuck.
-Additionally, the top-down camera could have been used as an additional input to the agent to help it navigate the maze along with the ultrasonic sensors.
+Additionally, the top-down camera could have been used as an additional input for the agent to help it navigate the maze along with the ultrasonic sensors.

 ## Educational Value